javerinetan/Visual-Analytics-Project/README.md

 - Interviewees were selected based on factors such as age, gender, occupation, nationality, and length of time spent living in Singapore.
 - The interviews helped us to understand our users' needs, preferences, challenges, experiences, and perceptions of living and working in Singapore.
 - The insights gained from the interviews will be used to inform our future plans and strategies to better serve our users.
+- The question that help us best to understand our target users was "If you could create a country, what would it be like?", which gave us unrestricted space to share their dreams and desires, enabling us to gather perspectives that we might have otherwise missed.

+👤 Creating User Persona